juhasev/sample-ninja-help/edit-project-links-entry-link.md

 ## Survey entry redirects

 The survey entry redirects define where panelists are sent after they respond to invitations.
 This is typically a survey platform, but can be any other system.
+In the basic form you should always send:

+1) Panelist ID (required to reconcile)
+2) Session ID (provides additional safe guard and make hashing more secure)

-Additionally, you can send in panelist ID, and data variable data and enable URL security via hashing.
+Additionally, data variable data and enable URL security via hashing.

 > The default redirect for new projects points to **Sample Ninja - Test Survey** that can be used instead of an actual survey for testing purposes.
 When using the test survey, you can manually select the desired outcome, i.e., COMPLETED, QUALITY, QUOTA, etc...